 If you are like most people, you are there for a beach holiday, and you want nothing more than blue skies, sunshine, and preferably no rain.

-When is the Best Time Visit Phuket in 2018 ?
+When is the Best Time to Visit Phuket?

 Higher Rates & Stronger Demand

 If it is clear skies and warm weather that you are after, the best time to visit is in the peak season is December, January, February and March, but you can expect to pay premium prices for accommodation, especially over Christmas and New Year period.